11 Vital progesterone dominance symptoms, tips, and treatments:

 #1: High Progesterone dominance side effects:

 Women take progesterone for many reasons, like to help restart their menstrual cycles that have stopped, treat severe symptoms of premenstrual syndrome (PMS), treat perimenopause or menopause.

-Progesterone is also used to balance the effects of estrogen as part of hormone replacement therapy.
+Progesterone is also used to balance the effects of estrogen as part of planned hormone replacement therapy program.

 If estrogen is given without progesterone, estrogen increases the risk of uterine cancer.
 For this reason, they are commonly given together.